 This is your first time collaborating with Monsune, so how did you initially meet and start working with him?

-Jonah Yano: There’s a thing called Base Camp and it’s like a, like a condensed kind of weekend sort of thing, and last February, they did one in Calgary.
+Jonah Yano: There’s a thing called Base Camp and it’s like a condensed kind of weekend sort of thing, and last February they did one in Calgary.
 They invited a bunch of Canadian musicians, myself included and Monsune included, to Calgary to the national Music Center for the weekend.
 And we just ended up hitting it off because we had already had some mutual friends and kind of knew each other’s music already.